 Teachers in the program are screened carefully to ensure that they have content knowledge in their subject areas, teaching skills, and English proficiency.
 The school has applied strategic plans to develop teachers' skills and ensure that they acquire the best development and training opportunities.

-The academic year 2010/2111 witnessed the graduation of our first group of twelve graders.
-We are proud that our graduates were successfully enrolled in King Abdul-Aziz University, other private colleges in Saudi Arabia, and in reputable universities in the U.S., Canada, and England.
+The academic year 2010/2011 witnessed the graduation of our first group of twelve graders.
+We are proud that our graduates were successfully enrolled at King Abdul-Aziz University, other private colleges in Saudi Arabia, and in reputable universities in the U.S., Canada, and England.

 We strive to ensure that our students will achieve the best academic results, but will also become productive members of the community.
 As a prerequisite for graduation, our students must complete a specific number of hours in community services.
 Several of our students did outstanding work during the Jeddah floods in 2007 and 2011.